Does this type of thing happen to anyone else?

 Maybe I looked confused.
 “I’m also a clairvoyant.”

 “Okay,” I said, never having experienced such a thing before.
-But I was still a student at the time.
+Plus, I was still a student at the time.
 So, you know.
 Free.

 What followed was truly bizarre.